wilsonsouto/candy-shop/README.md

 ## :dart: About

-Candy Shop is a console-based inventory management application designed to streamline the management of a candy store's product inventory.
-It interacts directly with a database to allow users to add, retrieve, update, and delete product information.
-Featuring a clean, interactive console interface and robust input validation, the application simplifies inventory management while ensuring data accuracy.
+This console-based application streamlines the management of a candy store’s products.
+It interacts directly with a database, allowing users to add, retrieve, update, and delete product information.
+With a clean, interactive console interface and robust input validation, the application simplifies operations while ensuring data accuracy

 ## :sparkles: Features